 I’ve been training for almost 30 years now and over time, my approach to this silliness has evolved into what it is today.
 I have a couple personal guidelines I try to follow.
 Maybe they can be helpful for you too, so here goes:

 - Accept that when people hear you practice martial arts, it brings out the stupid.
 Over the years, I’ve heard all kinds of stupid comments and questions.
 Usually, I deflect them and don’t go into it because there’s really no upside in it for me.
 If they are sincere and want to know more about the arts, it will be clear in the kind of questions they ask.
-If they are just flapping their mouths, I’m under no obligation to oblige them.
-I just file that person under the “Idiot” category in my head and move on.
+If they are just flapping their mouths, I’m under no obligation to oblige them and just move on.

 - Have procedures in place.
 I know what I will do when somebody tries to take my weapons without my permission.
 I know what I will do when they try to hit me just for fun, to see if I’ll block it.
 That stuff has happened too often for me not to have procedures to handle it.
-Those procedures include de-escalating the issue, making them feel ashamed about their actions and keeping me safe from legal trouble.
+Those procedures include de-escalating the issue, chastizing them for their actions, and keeping me safe from legal trouble.
 Make up your own procedures depending on the specific circumstances of your environment, but do make them.
 It’s easier that way.

 - Don’t talk about it.
 If anything, this is the easiest solution and the one I apply all the time.
 People ask me what I do and I say I’m a Personal Trainer.
 What do I teach?
 Fitness and conditioning.
 I don’t mention the martial arts until I get to know the person better.
-When I’m at a party or amongst people I don’t know, I never mention it at all, even is somebody else brings up the topic.
+When I’m at a party or amongst people I don’t know, I never mention it at all, even if somebody else brings up the topic.
 At the gym, when I do my stretching, people often come up to me and ask what I do.
 I just say I have a bad back and need to stretch more than others.
-As an example: after being together for years, my girlfriend’s family didn’t know I competed in world championships.
+As an example: after being together for years, my girlfriend’s family didn’t know I competed in the World Championships and got a Bronze medal.
 I simply don’t talk about martial arts when I’m with them.
-Not that they aren’t allowed to know, but more that I never brought it up because I don’t see the point.
+Not that they aren’t allowed to know, I just never brought it up because they have zero interest in it.

 The reason why I do these things is that I train for myself.
 I don’t train for others.
 I don’t train to impress them or to be validated by them.
 I train because it gives me joy and it’s important to me.
 I don’t flaunt my training around, but I also don’t feel I should have to justify or explain it to anybody.
 In other words, it’s a private aspect of my life even though it takes up such a large part of it.

-I’ve found that looking at it like this makes my life a whole lot easier when I do encounter the kind of idiot I described here above.
+I’ve found that looking at it like this makes things much easier when I do encounter the kind of idiot I described here above.

 If you have any of your own stories to share, feel free to add them in the comments section here below.